hridyeshK/forexWebsite2/readme.md

-# A financial website built using React displaying forex and cryptocurrency data
+# A financial website built using React and material UI displaying forex and cryptocurrency data